cataseven/Statistics-Graph-Chart-Card/README.md

 The time window is shared in real time (timestamps, not pixels) so cards with different `hours_to_show` or `points_per_hour` still land on exactly the same zoomed range.

+Pinch zoom *(new in v3.25)* participates too — the pinched window is broadcast **once at gesture end**, not continuously while the fingers move.
+And since double-click / double-tap now steps **back one zoom level at a time** (see [Brush Zoom → Zoom History](#-brush-zoom)), each step is broadcast as well, so every card in the group walks back through the levels together.

 ### Combining with Tooltip and Scroll Sync

 All three sync features use independent groups so you can mix them however you like — for a fully-linked dashboard, give all three the same group name on every card: